 Wild and dramatic, this is a truly com...

 Mahale Mountains National Park is one of the most beautiful locations anywhere in Africa.

 Stretching along the lakeshore of the crystal clear waters of Lake Tanganyika, the deserted sandy beaches and stunning backdrop of forested mountains ...

-A trip to Tanzania, whilst over satisfying most with its safari, would surely be incomplete without a trip to the coast.
-The stunning white beaches of Zanzibar or more remote Pemba or Mafia islands and/or Tanzania mainland coast are all easily accessible and not to be missed.
+A trip to Tanzania, though more than satisfying with its safari options, would surely be incomplete without a trip to the coast.
+The stunning white beaches of Zanzibar, more remote Pemba or Mafia islands, or the Tanzania mainland coast, are all easily accessible and not to be missed.

 Zanzibar is a truly wonderful island that offers some of the finest tropical beaches within Africa.
 The name itself has captivated travellers imagination over the years and certainly lives up to expectations.
 Alongside the idyllic, crystal clear s...